thingsboard/thingsboard.github.io/smart-energy.md

             <div class="block">
                 <img src="/images/microservices-icon.svg">
                 <div>
-                    <a class="title" href="#">Scalability and high availability</a>
+                    <a class="title" href="/docs/reference/msa/">Scalability and high availability</a>
                     <p>ThingsBoard supports high-availability deployments on cloud and on-premises data centers using K8S or bare-metal deployments.
 Platform components are horizontally scalable.
-ThingsBoard has production deployments with more than 500 000 smart-meters devices.</p>
+ThingsBoard has production deployments with more than 500 000 smart-meters.</p>
                 </div>
             </div>
         </div>